-A Message Variation is a super helpful feature that lets you refine the responses you can send a user based on their experience so far.
+A message variation is a super helpful feature that lets you refine the responses you can send a user based on their experience so far.
 It's a great tool especially when building quizzes or bots in different languages.

 To find out more about variations, you can watch this quick video or follow the written instructions below: